UCSD-Comp-Imaging/Nerf-Simple/README.md

-On training the NeRF model on 3 viewpoints, with 100 lenslet uniform phase optic used for generating images
+On training the NeRF model on 3 viewpoints, with 100 lenslet uniform phase optic used for generating images.